 Dr. Ashley’s mission is bringing restoration to our connections with the Divine, which heals broken relationships with self, God, others, and creation.
 She is an author, spiritual midwife, aesthete, and semiotician, as well as a workshop and conference educator.

 As a spiritual midwife, she is passionate about working in harmony with Creator God to embody hope in the lives of those with whom she comes alongside.
 As an aesthete, she searches for the divine beauty in every person and their stories.
 As a semiotician, she looks for the ways people create and represent meaning.

 Often referred to as “the one with the purple hair,” Dr. Ashley is known for her creativity and for seeing the world just a little bit differently.
 She loves singing and musical theater, photographing flowers and birds, and finding God’s work in unusual places.

 Ashley has a Master of Arts in Family Life Education and a Doctor of Ministry in Semiotics & Future Studies.
-She lives in the Seattle, WA area, where she helps manage a small mental health and substance use treatment clinic.
+She lives in the Seattle, WA area, where she helps manage a behavioral health agency.

 RESEARCH AND OTHER INTERESTS: